 (Josef Albers, American-German artist)

 Jonathan, a 65-year-old artist, is involved in a car accident.
 While driving, he is hit by a truck on the passenger side.
 He is taken to the emergency room, told he had suffered a concussion, but that it did not appear serious.
 But then something peculiar happens.
 While taking an eye exam, he discovers that he is unable to distinguish letters or colors.
 Letters seem to be Greek and images look like a black and white television screen.
-“My brown dog is dark grey.
+“My brown dog is dark gray.
 Tomato juice is black.”
 Eventually he is able to see letters as before, but he can never see colors again.

 His condition is called cerebral achromatopsia, a type of color-blindness caused by damage to the cerebral cortex.
 Jonathan’s eyes are fine, but his brain is not.
 The accident caused irreparable damage to a part of his brain responsible for processing color, a small area of the visual cortex called V4, located in the rear of the skull.